-arguably the coziest place to cross country ski in the Berkshires..."
+"...arguably the coziest place to cross country ski in the Berkshires..."

-Hilltop Orchards – a 200 acre property which is home to one of the regions' largest apple orchard and the Berkshire's First Farm Winery -- has a Nordic Ski Center.
-Trails are groomed within the orchard for both classic and skating-style skiing and snowshoeing - great for beginners and intermediates.
-The 4 miles of wooded country trails will challenge more experienced skiers.
+Hilltop Orchards – a 200 acre property which is home to one of the regions' largest apple orchard and award-winning Furnace Brook Winery -- also has a surprisingly adventurous Nordic Ski Center!

 Maple Corner Farm Cross Country Ski Center, a working family farm since 1840, has a friendly atmosphere that the whole family can enjoy.
 The Center is located in the foothills of the Berkshires and has an elevation of 1,400 feet.
 A large ski warm up area with beginner trails is located right behind the ski lodge.
 There are 20 kilometers of marked ski trails from beginner to expert, machine groomed for traditional and skating styles.
 We also have 10 km. of natural woods snowshoe trails that weave through the evergreen forest and down to the big meadow.

 Northfield Mountain Cross Country Ski Area, on Route 63 in Northfield, is open for great cross country skiing.
 At Northfield, you can ski a gorgeous sweep of the mountain on 25 miles of trails groomed for classical and free style skiing.
 These carriage-width trails vary from rolling beginner trails, to scenic intermediate circuits, to the demanding 800 foot vertical climb of the Tenth Mountain Trail.